thomascountoures/cs-go-stat-finder/README.md

 # CS:GO stat finder by Thomas Countoures
-A small web app built with AngularJS, Express, Node.js and MongoDB.
+A small web app built with AngularJS, Express, Node.js and previously, MongoDB.
 Type a user name or steam ID into the search bar to get user statistics.
+I will continue add more to this app.

-# Instructions
+# Instructions (Updated) - November 25, 2015

+EDIT: I've removed the need to install or use MongoDB, as persistent storage isn't necessary for this.
+The recent players are now saved in the Player Service through Angular on the client side.

 Please clone repo and do the following:

-Go to root folder with package.json file.
+1. Go to root folder with package.json file.

 `npm install`

-Mongo Restore the database files to your specified database folder (eg. /Users/User/data/db), eg:

-`mongorestore -d battlefy /mongodb/battlefy/dump/database/`
+2. Enter your Steam API key on line 5 of routes.js

-Run node server through node or grunt, and make sure mongo is running.
+3. Run node server through node or grunt from the command line.

-`node server.js` or `grunt nodemon` and
+`node server.js` or simply `grunt`
-`mongod -f /path/to/config/file`

-Go to port 8000 of your localhost.
+4. Go to port 8000 of your localhost.

 `http://localhost:8000/`

-# API

-I've constructed a small internal API to hold the most recent users viewed.
-Route is accessible at:

-`/api/recentPlayers`

 # Development Screenshots